karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Snap context — support nested default shapes in tests
   - Updated resolver to detect resolveEffectiveEngineConfig under default.resolveEffectiveEngineConfig and default.default.resolveEffectiveEngineConfig, preventing fallback to config stanPath in the default-only resolver test.

+- Snap context — robust default-only resolver
+  - Hardened function picking to cover named, default object, nested default.default, and function-as-default shapes to eliminate the last fallback to config stanPath in the default-only resolver test.